Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

         AllowInsecureHttp = _appConfiguration.AllowInsecureHttp
     });

-> Note that we're using two sets of custom options *JwtOptions* and *ProviderOptions*.
-We also set the AllowInsecureHttp for our *appConfiguration*
+> Note that we're using two sets of custom options - *JwtOptions* and *ProviderOptions*.
+We also set the AllowInsecureHttp form our *appConfiguration*
 >
 #### CustomOAuthProvider